aerospike/aerospike-client-python/doc/aerospike.rst

 .. py:function:: client(config)

-    Creates a new instance of the Client class.
-This client can :meth:`Client.connect` to the cluster and perform operations against it, such as :meth:`Client.put` and
+    Creates a new instance of the :class:`Client` class.
+This client can \
-    :meth:`Client.get` records.
+    connect to the cluster and perform operations on the database. \
+    See :ref:`client` for more details.

-    This is a wrapper function which calls the constructor for the :class:`Client` class.
+    Internally, this is a wrapper function which calls the constructor for the :class:`Client` class.
-    The client may also be constructed by calling the constructor directly.
+    However, the client may also be constructed by calling the constructor directly.

     :param dict config: Contains the client's configuration